amritrai5757/system-design-primer/notes.md

 ```

 ✅ Web browser /client  incontext with react or frontent applicagion

+Web browser asks html js and css amd rended with react logic in user browser itself

+But in next rendered file is sent to user browser

 React iz client with express

 Exlress is client with mongodb